 A chart that study’s the stocks in the SPX as if they all had equal weighting.
 Negative divergences are in place for MACD histogram since early December and RSI over the past week, showing momentum is waning for the bulk of individual stock members of the SPX.
 No significant difference in slope between SPXEW and SPX so nothing earth shattering here.

 Each week I will take a look at the UST10Y-UST2Y, though it will be the daily chart.
 This chart symbolizes whether the yield curve is supporting economic expansion (by increasing the spread), or providing additional head winds (decreasing).
 Despite long and strong positive divergences since last summer, this measure of the yield curve is well below the level of the Trump election.
 In fact, I had to go back to October of 2007 to match levels that are this low!

-What’s interesting here, is at 1.13, while recessions since the 1970’s started when the spread was near zero or negative (shown below).
+What’s interesting here, the spread is at 0.57, while recessions since the 1970’s started when the spread was near zero or negative (shown below).
 If that trend is right, we are a while away from that taking place.
 You can see the trend is lower over the past several years, but we are currently at a top or consolidating.
 The bull leg started before the election, as the tide was turning positive for Trump support.
 Looking at the short term, there has not been a new high or low put in recently, so no divergences to compare to make a prediction.